 I was surprised to see visible ab definition as the weeks wore on, a historical first for me.
 But what was most noticeable was how dramatically my mindset had shifted.

 Throughout the series, Ting continually insists that the moves may feel difficult at the beginning, but your body will gradually build strength and adapt.
-As if to demonstrate that to you, she insists that you begin the final day with a 2000-rep full body workout that’s almost 50 minutes long.
+As if to demonstrate that to you, she insists that you begin the final day with a 2000-rep full-body workout that’s almost 50 minutes long.
 I will not lie—I almost cried when I saw it on day one.
 For comparison, I had to pause the 10-minute video on day two twice just to catch my breath.
 Somehow, by the time day 28 rolled around, I managed to get through the same series that had seemed so laughably impossible to me less than a month ago.
-I looked like I had showered in my own sweat by the time I was done, but I did it.
+I looked like I had showered in my own sweat at the end, but I did it.

 My aversion to physical activity now feels like a fuzzy, distant memory—although I still don’t want to go on that hike, so please don’t invite me.
 Starting the day with at-home exercise, though?
 Sign me up.
 I’ve officially seen the #ChloeTingChallenge light, and I’m never going back.